mozman/ezdxf/docs/source/sections/header.rst

     .. attribute:: properties

-        List of custom drawing properties, stored as string tuples ``(tag, value)``.
+        A list of custom header properties, stored as string tuples ``(tag, value)``.
         Multiple occurrence of the same custom tag is allowed, but not well supported by the interface.
-This is a standard python list and it is save to change this list as long you store just tuples of strings in the format ``(tag, value)``.
+This is a standard Python list and it's safe to modify this list as long as you just use tuples of strings.

     .. automethod:: __len__